The Adventure Girls: Publication history

 Although the Beverly Gray series would see a book issued in 1937 by A. L. Burt, The Adventure Girls was never continued.
-In March 1937 A. L. Burt was sold to Blue Ribbon Books, and on June 2, 1938, Blue Ribbon Books wrote Blank to inform her that "[w]e have just concluded negotiations to sell our entire juvenile business to the firm of Grosset & Dunlap."
+In March 1937 A. L. Burt was sold to Blue Ribbon Books, and on June 2, 1938, Blue Ribbon Books wrote Blank to inform her that "We have just concluded negotiations to sell our entire juvenile business to the firm of Grosset & Dunlap."
 Somewhere along the way The Adventure Girls was dropped; its rights never made it to Grosset & Dunlap, but were instead sold to Saalfield, a small Ohio-based reprint specialist without the means to commission new works.
 Saalfield left the series idle, perhaps not even reprinting the existing three titles until the fall of 1942.

-Blank wrote the company in March of that year, stating "[i]t has been several years since you took over the girls' juvenile series 'The Adventure Girls' when the A. L. Burt Company, of New York, disbanded, and during that time the series has been left idle.
+Blank wrote to Saalfield in March 1942, stating "It has been several years since you took over the girls' juvenile series 'The Adventure Girls' when the A. L. Burt Company, of New York, disbanded, and during that time the series has been left idle.
 It is my desire to know whether or not you intend to do anything with the series in the future or if they are for sale to any other publisher."
-Saalfield responded with plans to publish the three titles "this fall," but declined Blank's request of a fourth volume: "We are not in the market for new material at this time, but should we desire to bring out any additional titles in this series we shall be happy to get in touch with you."
-Saalfield never did "desire to bring out any additional titles"; though the three original works were reprinted over the years, The Adventure Girls never saw any additional titles published.
+Saalfield responded with plans to publish the three titles "this fall", but declined Blank's request for a fourth volume: "We are not in the market for new material at this time, but should we desire to bring out any additional titles in this series we shall be happy to get in touch with you."
+Although the three original works were reprinted over the years, The Adventure Girls never saw any additional titles published.
+None of the books had their copyright renewed, and thus passed into the public domain.